Why Compost Food Scraps

 Compost reduces the need for synthetic fertilizers and helps filter out excess nutrients (phosphorus and nitrogen) that contribute to aquatic dead zones.

-Compost supports low-maintenance landscapes while reducing or eliminating the need for synthetic chemicals which pollute water systems through runoff.
+Compost supports low-maintenance landscapes while reducing or eliminating the need for synthetic chemicals that pollute water systems through runoff.

 Water retention and flood mitigation